davelpat/atdd-parking-calculator/README.md

 atdd_valet_parking
 ==================

-Repository for working examples from the ATDD By Example book
+Repository for working through the parking lot cost calculator examples from the ATDD By Example book